guoqiang-zhang-x/RAPM/README.md

 ### Description
 Existing diffusion distillation methods such as DMD2 and PCM are both effective and resource-demanding in terms of the number of GPUs.
 In this project, we propose a new diffusion distillation method, named as __relative and absolute position matching (RAPM)__.
 In brief, RAPM sucessfully distillates SDXL over a single GPU with batchsize=1 without using real images.
-From a high-level point of view, RAPM trains the student model by mimicing the teacher's fine-grainded trajectories by matching both the relative and absolute positions per coarse time-slot.
+From a high-level point of view, RAPM trains the student model by mimicing the teacher's fine-grainded trajectories by matching both the relative posion ('''z_n''') and absolute positions per coarse time-slot.

 <a href="URL_REDIRECT" target="blank"><img align="center" src="https://github.com/guoqiang-zhang-x/RAPM/blob/main/image_examples/RAPM_demo.png" width="500" /></a>